heartfeather/infoVis/README.md

 # infovis
-web apps related to infovis
+Apps and utils related to infovis

-Sized Pie
+Sized Pie: example code to draw sized pie chart based on d3.js